MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow.md

 - You can run any training routine that uses MLflow in Azure Machine Learning without making any changes.

 > [!TIP]
 > Unlike the Azure Machine Learning SDK v1, there's no logging functionality in the v2 SDK.
-Use MLflow logging to ensure that your training routines are cloud-agnostic and portable, removing any code dependency on Azure Machine Learning.
+You can use MLflow logging to ensure that your training routines are cloud-agnostic and portable, removing any dependency your code has on Azure Machine Learning.

 ## Tracking with MLflow